CRUSTDE-ContainerizedRustDevEnv/total_commander_best_file_manager/README.md

 ## Rename photos

-In the local folder I press `Ctrl + a` to Select All and then `Ctrl + m` for the Multirename tool.
+In the local folder I press `Ctrl + a` to Select All and then `Ctrl + m` for the Multi-rename tool.
 I choose a saved rename mask:

 ```text
 LF[Y]-[M]-[D] [h]-[m]-[s][N20-]